 Joining and Resigning from Committees.
 We want to encourage people to serve on a committee of their choice, where they feel enthusiastic and able to make a strong contribution.
 We have no formal appointment process.
 How about allowing a person to join a committee with the approval of the Committee Chair and the Board Chair – the latter to make sure we maintain an appropriate balance of numbers across committees, and that members’ skills are used where they are most needed.
 On resignation, anyone should be allowed to resign from a committee if they wish, after first discussing their reasons with the Committee Chair.
 Comments?

 Executive Committee.
 The Executive Committee consists of the Chairs of all the standing committees, along with other members who are especially active on various projects.
 The Executive Committee meets quarterly on each month that immediately precedes a full Board meeting, preferably in person.
 Additional meetings may be scheduled on an as-needed basis.
-The Executive Director attends these meetingsunless the Chair designates such a meeting in whole or in part as an “Executive Session” meeting.
+The Executive Director attends these meetings, unless the Chair designates such a meeting in whole or in part as an “Executive Session” meeting.

 Background and Path Forward.
 During CLA’s initial years, the EC functioned as a more active “core” of the Board, meeting in person at the Gibson, Dunn offices in Washington with the Executive Director, handling management and policy matters for which the full Board was unwieldy, which did not require full Board involvement, and could not wait for the next quarterly meeting.
 A strong relationship was developed between the members of the EC and the Executive Director, who periodically called on the group or individuals for support or advice on particular matters.
 There was also a strong sense that each Committee Chair had a good idea of what the other committees were doing, since normally each Committee Chair was allotted at least a few minutes to report on that committee’s activities, and invite comments.